pmndrs/react-spring/readme.md

                         ?
 'M20,380 L380,380 L380,380 L200,20 L20,380 Z'
                         : 'M20,20 L20,380 L380,380 L380,20 L20,20 Z'
                 }}
-                // If you like you can finetune spring settings config={{ friction: 1, tension: 10 }}
                 // All additional props will be available to the child toggle={this.toggle}
                 // Child as function/render-prop, receives interpolated values